Share Your Yard

 Where We are Looking for Land

 We are currently looking for new land-sharers in the following neighbourhoods:

 • Wychwood (between Oakwood Ave and Humewood Dr, and St. Clair Ave W and Vaughan Rd)

-• Riverdale/East York (between Broadview Ave and Coxwell Ave, and Gerrard St E and O’Connor Dr)
+• East York (between Broadview Ave and Donlands Ave, and Danforth and O’Connor Dr)

 • Dovercourt (between Harbord St and Dupont Ave)

 “Having just moved into my new house in the East End of Toronto but not having the time and commitment to attend to a vegetable garden, this idea immediately appealed to me.
 I always wanted to have my own vegetable garden, but with my irregular work I couldn’t commit to it throughout the entire season.
 Since that spring, I developed a really great relationship with CultivateTO (formerly Young Urban Farmers CSA).
 My garden was well taken care of by their volunteers, fruits started to grow and I received a basket of the local garden’s harvest every week.”

 “In 2009, upon learning about CultivateTO (formerly YUF CSA) and their program to grow community food sheds, we were fortunate to become involved and “donate” our backyard to the project.
 Immediately after contacting them, Chris and Elaine came to our house and presented a professional and dedicated business plan that saw our backyard turn into a fresh, sustainable and delicious garden.
 From day one, the volunteers and the CultivateTO (formerly YUF CSA) team have been respectful and hard-working individuals… We couldn’t be happier with how things turned out last summer – our backyard is now a garden and not wasted space, and every week we got the pleasure of enjoying fresh fruit and vegetables.”